47solar/WordScraper/README.md

             --apply-leet (applies leetspeak transformations).
             --apply-chars (appends characters like numbers and symbols).
     Search through the extracted words:
-        Purpose: Option allows users to pass multiple words to search for.
+        Purpose: Allows users to search for keywords.
-        Usage: --search "admin" "password" (without specifying the length or quantity) Output File (--output / -o):
+        Usage: --search "admin" (without specifying the length or quantity) Output File (--output / -o):
         Purpose: Allows the user to save the results of the script to a file for further use.
         Usage: --output result.txt (saves the results in a file named result.txt)